 Experiment

-Channel-scoped A/B test comparing published flow variants with statistical readouts.
+Channel-scoped A/B test comparing published flow variants on a chosen primary metric.

 Purpose